 Why are Identity and Access Management Essential in Healthcare?

-Hence, employee training is an essential aspect of healthcare administration; it is mandatory to train staff members in relevant tools to help them efficiently manage patient data and sensitive information.
+Hence, employee training is an essential aspect of healthcare administration; it is mandatory to train staff in relevant Identity Access Management Tools to manage patient data and sensitive information efficiently.

-Healthcare Identity and Access Management (IAM) has emerged as a great way to ensure data security is not jeopardized during daily operations.
-Hospital authorities have adapted IAM to ensure controlled and secure access to patient records, administrative information, medical reports, and files.
+Healthcare Identity and Access Management (IAM) has emerged as an effective way to ensure data security is not compromised during daily operations.
+Hospital authorities have implemented IAM to ensure controlled, secure access to patient records, administrative information, medical reports, and files.

 Five steps to establish Healthcare Identity and Access Management (IAM)

-While IAM has numerous facets across various healthcare processes, an organization must create an initial strategy via planning, operational function, and implementation methods.
+While IAM has numerous facets across healthcare processes, an organization must develop an initial strategy through planning, operational functions, and implementation methods.

-By envisioning a roadmap for enhancing the IAM methodology, organizations can ensure lower cybersecurity breaches, minimal maintenance, and smooth program functioning.
+By developing a roadmap to enhance the IAM methodology, organizations can reduce cybersecurity breaches, minimize maintenance, and ensure smooth program execution.

-First, IAM should be implemented in small phases rather than aiming to launch a full-fledged plan overnight.
+First, IAM should be implemented in small phases rather than launching a full fledged plan overnight.
 IAM is a continually evolving journey – to initiate this process, here are five steps we bring forward:

 Step 1: Assessing the current scenario